 Infused with garlic, lime, and orange, these burgers are anything but ordinary.
 Grilled to juicy perfection and layered with sliced avocado, grilled onions, Manchego cheese, and a dollop of tangy aioli, this gourmet burger recipe is just begging to be served al fresco this summer!

-Mojo is a Cuban condiment typically used as a marinade or sauce served alongside meats.
-Traditionally made with sour oranges, garlic, smoky cumin, and herbs, Mojo is bright and aromatic.
+Mojo is a Cuban condiment typically used as a marinade or sauce for meats.
+Traditionally made with sour oranges, garlic, smoky cumin, and herbs, Cuban mojo sauce is bright and aromatic.
 We enjoy it so much on grilled steak, I figured, why not try a burger with it?

-In developing this recipe, my challenge came in infusing the meat with the Mojo sauce without causing the burgers to fall apart from too much added moisture.
-I ultimately decided to utilize a Mojo-soaked variation of the panade from the grilled meatballs I shared with you a few years ago.
+In developing this gourmet burger recipe, my challenge came in infusing the meat with the Mojo sauce without causing the burgers to fall apart from too much added moisture.
+I ultimately decided to utilize a Mojo-soaked variation of the panade from the grilled meatballs I’ve shared with you in the past.

 I like to grind the meat for burgers myself whenever possible, but this recipe works (and was tested) with both home- and store-ground beef.